 \subsubsection{Stellar Abundances}

 The main sample used in this work is that presented by \cite{Mucciarelli22}, including 58 RGB stars located before the RGB Bump.
 Therefore, these stars are not affected by the extra-mixing episode associated to this evolutionary feature \citep[e.g.,][]{Cassisi2002,Karakas2014}.
-For all the targets, Fe, C and Li abundances have been already published \citep{Mucciarelli22}.
-For 36 of these targets (covering the metallicity range $\rm -4.5 \le [Fe/H] < -1.0$ dex), the available spectra enabled us to derive N, O and Mg abundances.
-The spectra used for the analysis were obtained with the Ultraviolet Visual Echelle Spectrograph \citep[UVES,][]{dekker00} at the Very Large Telescope of ESO, details of the data set are in \cite{Mucciarelli22}.
+For all the targets, Fe, C and Li abundances have been already published \citep{Mucciarelli22}. {In particular, C abundances have been derived from either the G band or the CH feature at 3143~\AA.} For 36 of these targets (covering the metallicity range $\rm -4.5 \le [Fe/H] < -1.0$ dex), the available spectra enabled us to derive N, O and Mg abundances.
+The spectra used for the analysis were obtained with the Ultraviolet Visual Echelle Spectrograph \citep[UVES,][]{dekker00} at the Very Large Telescope of ESO.
+Details of the data set are in \cite{Mucciarelli22}.